 20. Real Love

-Out of the two new songs that arrived with the Beatles Anthology, though both were killer, I have always liked "Real Love" the best.
-It does not seem to be regarded as such, even though most people had no ill words for either track, but I stand by it.
-Lennon's original demo of the song was more complete and not as rough as "Free As A Bird", Paul, George, and Ringo essentially acted as session men by playing along to a pre-existing arrangement.
-Much production work still had to be done to make it gel, the key of the song being tweaked in studio for one thing.
-George Harrison's very finest guitar solo could be in "Real Love" I think as well, which is impressive in the fact that he virtually stopped doing solos for the previous two decades before this song was tracked.
+Though both were killer, I give "Real Love" the nod as the superior of the two new Beatles songs that we got with the Anthology compilations.
+Lennon's original demo of the song was more complete and not as rough as "Free As A Bird", so Paul, George, and Ringo essentially acted as session men by playing along to a pre-existing arrangement.
+Much production work still had to be done to make it gel, the key being tweaked in studio for one thing.
+George Harrison's finest guitar solo could be in "Real Love" as well, which is impressive in the fact that he virtually stopped doing solos for the previous two decades before this song was tracked.

-Out of the two new songs that arrived with the Beatles Anthology, though both were killer, I have always liked "Real Love" the best.
-It does not seem to be regarded as such, even though most people had no ill words for either track, but I stand by it.
-Lennon's original demo of the song was more complete and not as rough as "Free As A Bird", Paul, George, and Ringo essentially acted as session men by playing along to a pre-existing arrangement.
-Much production work still had to be done to make it gel, the key of the song being tweaked in studio for one thing.
-George Harrison's very finest guitar solo could be in "Real Love" I think as well, which is impressive in the fact that he virtually stopped doing solos for the previous two decades before this song was tracked.
+Though both were killer, I give "Real Love" the nod as the superior of the two new Beatles songs that we got with the Anthology compilations.
+Lennon's original demo of the song was more complete and not as rough as "Free As A Bird", so Paul, George, and Ringo essentially acted as session men by playing along to a pre-existing arrangement.
+Much production work still had to be done to make it gel, the key being tweaked in studio for one thing.
+George Harrison's finest guitar solo could be in "Real Love" as well, which is impressive in the fact that he virtually stopped doing solos for the previous two decades before this song was tracked.

 19. I'm Happy Just To Dance with You

-Written specifically for George Harrison to sing, John and Paul both hammered "I'm Happy Just To Dance with You" out rather effortlessly, which is another thing I rather like about it.
-This stuff just happened virtually on a daily basis back in The Beatles early period.
-There is not much to the song, not much to the lyric, but it is just the happiest, hookiest goddamn thing.
-It was the first song the Beatles recorded on a Sunday, the sequence in the Hard Day's Night film was the first promotional "music video" that George sang lead on, and the song begins with the last part of the bridge.
+Written specifically for George Harrison to sing, John and Paul both effortlessly hammered out "I'm Happy Just To Dance with You".
+Such gems were simply able to be factory produced by the duo at this point.
+There is not much to the song, not much to the lyric, but it is just the happiest and hookiest goddamn thing.
+It was the first song that The Beatles recorded on a Sunday, the sequence in the Hard Day's Night film was the first promotional "music video" that George sang lead on, and the song begins with the last part of the bridge.
 Then it is all done and over with before it even hits the two minute mark.
-This is damn near the best song on the album and easily the best George song that he sang without writing.
+This is damn near the best song on the album, and easily the best George song that he sang without writing.

-Written specifically for George Harrison to sing, John and Paul both hammered "I'm Happy Just To Dance with You" out rather effortlessly, which is another thing I rather like about it.
-This stuff just happened virtually on a daily basis back in The Beatles early period.
-There is not much to the song, not much to the lyric, but it is just the happiest, hookiest goddamn thing.
-It was the first song the Beatles recorded on a Sunday, the sequence in the Hard Day's Night film was the first promotional "music video" that George sang lead on, and the song begins with the last part of the bridge.
+Written specifically for George Harrison to sing, John and Paul both effortlessly hammered out "I'm Happy Just To Dance with You".
+Such gems were simply able to be factory produced by the duo at this point.
+There is not much to the song, not much to the lyric, but it is just the happiest and hookiest goddamn thing.
+It was the first song that The Beatles recorded on a Sunday, the sequence in the Hard Day's Night film was the first promotional "music video" that George sang lead on, and the song begins with the last part of the bridge.
 Then it is all done and over with before it even hits the two minute mark.
-This is damn near the best song on the album and easily the best George song that he sang without writing.
+This is damn near the best song on the album, and easily the best George song that he sang without writing.

 18. I've Just Seen A Face

 Trumping even "Yesterday" on Help! for me is Paul's finest two-minutes and seven seconds on said album, "I've Just Seen A Face".
 Interestingly, the song was recorded on the same day as "Yesterday", (as well as "I'm Down"), so Paul's vocals definitely got a work out on June 14th, 1965.
-The up-tempo folk of "Face" has no bass line, but it does a lot of acoustic guitars and some quick brushwork from Ringo, as well as some intricate wordplay going on in the lyrics.
-This is the only Beatles song that my band King Henry regularly covers thus far, making it the only Beatles guitar solo I know how to play, including the intro.
-Which brings me that much closer to being George in a Beatles cover band someday.
+The up-tempo folk of "Face" has no bass line, but it does have a lot of acoustic guitars and some quick brushwork from Ringo, as well as some intricate wordplay going on in the lyrics.
+It ultimately shows that even when they were not utilizing sophisticated chord structures, they could still produce gold with just a couple of cowboy ones.

 Trumping even "Yesterday" on Help! for me is Paul's finest two-minutes and seven seconds on said album, "I've Just Seen A Face".
 Interestingly, the song was recorded on the same day as "Yesterday", (as well as "I'm Down"), so Paul's vocals definitely got a work out on June 14th, 1965.
-The up-tempo folk of "Face" has no bass line, but it does a lot of acoustic guitars and some quick brushwork from Ringo, as well as some intricate wordplay going on in the lyrics.
-This is the only Beatles song that my band King Henry regularly covers thus far, making it the only Beatles guitar solo I know how to play, including the intro.
-Which brings me that much closer to being George in a Beatles cover band someday.
+The up-tempo folk of "Face" has no bass line, but it does have a lot of acoustic guitars and some quick brushwork from Ringo, as well as some intricate wordplay going on in the lyrics.
+It ultimately shows that even when they were not utilizing sophisticated chord structures, they could still produce gold with just a couple of cowboy ones.

 17. You've Got To Hide Your Love Away

 One spot above "I've Just Seen A Face" is the best song on Help! and possibly be the best Dylan-inspired Beatles song period in "You've Got To Hide Your Love Away".
-Both John and Paul have said that the former was just channeling his inner-Robert Zimmerman love when composing this one and it certainly shows.
-It is a melancholy folk song with self-depreciating lyrics and it helped further display a growing sophistication in The Beatles writing as they continued to move even more away from "P.S.
+Both John and Paul have said that the former was just channeling his inner-Robert Zimmerman when composing this one and it certainly shows.
+It is a melancholy folk song with self-depreciating lyric, ultimately displaying a growing sophistication in The Beatles writing as they continued to move away from "P.S.
 I Love You" type territory.
-This has no harmony or background vocals, very rare for a Beatles song, but it does have a lovely flute solo performed by John Scott, (not George's gardener who lip-performed it in the film BTW).
+This rarely has no harmony or background vocals, but it does have a lovely flute solo performed by John Scott, (not George's gardener who mimed it in the film, BTW).

 One spot above "I've Just Seen A Face" is the best song on Help! and possibly be the best Dylan-inspired Beatles song period in "You've Got To Hide Your Love Away".
-Both John and Paul have said that the former was just channeling his inner-Robert Zimmerman love when composing this one and it certainly shows.
-It is a melancholy folk song with self-depreciating lyrics and it helped further display a growing sophistication in The Beatles writing as they continued to move even more away from "P.S.
+Both John and Paul have said that the former was just channeling his inner-Robert Zimmerman when composing this one and it certainly shows.
+It is a melancholy folk song with self-depreciating lyric, ultimately displaying a growing sophistication in The Beatles writing as they continued to move away from "P.S.
 I Love You" type territory.
-This has no harmony or background vocals, very rare for a Beatles song, but it does have a lovely flute solo performed by John Scott, (not George's gardener who lip-performed it in the film BTW).
+This rarely has no harmony or background vocals, but it does have a lovely flute solo performed by John Scott, (not George's gardener who mimed it in the film, BTW).

 16. Norwegian Wood (This Bird Has Flown)

-Well if "Norwegian Wood" is also Dylan-inspired Beatlesness, then it has to take the slight nod ahead of "You've Got To Hide Your Love Away" as the best song that rock's greatest lyricist gave John Lennon inspiration for.
-These might actually be my favorite lyrics John ever wrote while in the group.
+Well if "Norwegian Wood" is also Dylan-inspired, then it has to take the nod ahead of "You've Got To Hide Your Love Away" as the best song that rock's greatest lyricist gave John Lennon inspiration for.
+These might actually be my favorite lyrics that John ever wrote while in the group.
 Though there is some disagreement once again as to Paul's involvement, the middle eight seems to be from McCartney according to sources, sans a later John interview where he said "Wood" was 100% his.
 It is about an affair that he was having at the time after all, ("Bird" being British slang for a female).
-Of course, George Harrison famously introduced the sitar into the Beatles world on this song as well and the hook playing the vocal melody is most famous indeed.
+Of course, George Harrison famously introduced the sitar into the Beatles world on this song, doubling its most memorable guitar hook throughout.

-Well if "Norwegian Wood" is also Dylan-inspired Beatlesness, then it has to take the slight nod ahead of "You've Got To Hide Your Love Away" as the best song that rock's greatest lyricist gave John Lennon inspiration for.
-These might actually be my favorite lyrics John ever wrote while in the group.
+Well if "Norwegian Wood" is also Dylan-inspired, then it has to take the nod ahead of "You've Got To Hide Your Love Away" as the best song that rock's greatest lyricist gave John Lennon inspiration for.
+These might actually be my favorite lyrics that John ever wrote while in the group.
 Though there is some disagreement once again as to Paul's involvement, the middle eight seems to be from McCartney according to sources, sans a later John interview where he said "Wood" was 100% his.
 It is about an affair that he was having at the time after all, ("Bird" being British slang for a female).
-Of course, George Harrison famously introduced the sitar into the Beatles world on this song as well and the hook playing the vocal melody is most famous indeed.
+Of course, George Harrison famously introduced the sitar into the Beatles world on this song, doubling its most memorable guitar hook throughout.

 In the forward interview for The Beatles Recording Sessions book, Paul McCartney said that "You Know My Name (Look Up the Number)" was his favorite Beatles song.
 Which prompted a laugh from the author/interviewer.
-It also did from me, not because it was such a daft choice which it is, but also because I could easily agree with him.
-At once, this is easily the most ridiculous Beatles song in history and also the funniest.
-The only lyrics in the song are its title and the originally released version that was a B-side to the "Let It Be" single goes through four different musical styles in just as many minutes.
-The opening, rock section has some great vocals going on in it, but definitely my favorite bit is the lounge-act ending where John sings laugh-out-loud funny gibberish over it.
+It also did from me, not because it was such a daft choice which it is, but also because I could nearly agree with him.
+At once, this is easily the most ridiculous Beatles song and also the funniest.
+The only lyrics are its title, and the originally released version that was a b-side to the "Let It Be" single goes through four different musical styles in just as many minutes.
+The opening rock section has some great vocals, but definitely my favorite bit is the lounge-act ending where John sings laugh-out-loud funny gibberish over it.
 Then McCartney's "Ooo...ooo's" come in and I lose it.
-Also great and completely random is that the alto sax solo is played by Brian Jones from the Rolling Stones.
-Because of course it is.
+Also great and completely random is that the alto sax solo is played by Brian Jones from The Rolling Stones of all people.

 14. I Should Have Known Better

-My favorite moment in the Hard Day's Night film is probably the early train sequence and the musical number that is the centerpiece there is "I Should Have Known Better".
-This was the last time a harmonica intro was used on a Beatles track and you would guess right to think it was the best harmonica anything on a Beatles track.
-This is the finest song on A Hard Day's Night as well and it is just about my favorite "early" Beatles song, meaning pre-1966.
-Pretty much when I think of the band at their most catchy, melodic, and jovial, this is the go-to song I think about.
-Still prominently featuring acoustic guitars, it also was one of the first to utilize George Harrison's famous Rickenbacker electric 12-string.
-For people who only care for later Beatles when they were not catering to making young girls scream anymore, all I can do is point to this song and challenge you not to bob your head in blissful enjoyment.
+My favorite moment in the Hard Day's Night film is the early train sequence and its accompanying musical number with "I Should Have Known Better".
+This was the last time that a harmonica intro was used on a Beatles track and you would guess right to think that it was also the best harmonica anything on a Beatles track.
+The highlight to the A Hard Day's Night album as well, this is the band at their most catchy, melodic, and jovial.
+Still prominently featuring acoustic guitars, it was also one of the first to utilize George Harrison's famous Rickenbacker electric 12-string, which would get a considerable workout on other Beatles songs from here on out.

-My favorite moment in the Hard Day's Night film is probably the early train sequence and the musical number that is the centerpiece there is "I Should Have Known Better".
-This was the last time a harmonica intro was used on a Beatles track and you would guess right to think it was the best harmonica anything on a Beatles track.
-This is the finest song on A Hard Day's Night as well and it is just about my favorite "early" Beatles song, meaning pre-1966.
-Pretty much when I think of the band at their most catchy, melodic, and jovial, this is the go-to song I think about.
-Still prominently featuring acoustic guitars, it also was one of the first to utilize George Harrison's famous Rickenbacker electric 12-string.
-For people who only care for later Beatles when they were not catering to making young girls scream anymore, all I can do is point to this song and challenge you not to bob your head in blissful enjoyment.
+My favorite moment in the Hard Day's Night film is the early train sequence and its accompanying musical number with "I Should Have Known Better".
+This was the last time that a harmonica intro was used on a Beatles track and you would guess right to think that it was also the best harmonica anything on a Beatles track.
+The highlight to the A Hard Day's Night album as well, this is the band at their most catchy, melodic, and jovial.
+Still prominently featuring acoustic guitars, it was also one of the first to utilize George Harrison's famous Rickenbacker electric 12-string, which would get a considerable workout on other Beatles songs from here on out.

 13. Hey Bulldog

-Just before The Beatles embarked on their Maharishi Mahesh Yogi, Transcendental meditation retreat in Rishikesh, India in February of 1968, they hastily recorded "Hey Bulldog" the same month.
+Just before The Beatles embarked on their Maharishi Mahesh Yogi Transcendental meditation retreat in Rishikesh, India in February of 1968, they hastily recorded "Hey Bulldog".
 It was actually documented on film, though ironically the crew hired for the undertaking was only there to get footage for a "Lady Madonna" promo video.
-So if you watch said music video, the song the band is performing is actually this one.
-According to acquaintances, it also marks one of the last times that the Beatles were all on board and cheerfully enthusiastic in the studio, before (The White Album) sessions later in the year began a long process of tension within the band's dynamic.
+So if you watch said music video, the song which the band is performing is actually this one.
+According to acquaintances, it also marks one of the last times that the band were all on board and cheerfully enthusiastic in the studio, before The Beatles (The White Album) sessions later in the year began a period of tension within the band's dynamic.
 "Bulldog" was released on the Yellow Submarine soundtrack and is easily the best thing on it.
-The piano/guitar riff is one of the greatest by any band and along with "Silly Love Songs", this is the most impressive bass playing of Paul McCartney's entire career.
+The piano/guitar riff is one of the greatest by any band, and along with "Silly Love Songs", this is the most impressive bass playing of Paul McCartney's entire career.

-Just before The Beatles embarked on their Maharishi Mahesh Yogi, Transcendental meditation retreat in Rishikesh, India in February of 1968, they hastily recorded "Hey Bulldog" the same month.
+Just before The Beatles embarked on their Maharishi Mahesh Yogi Transcendental meditation retreat in Rishikesh, India in February of 1968, they hastily recorded "Hey Bulldog".
 It was actually documented on film, though ironically the crew hired for the undertaking was only there to get footage for a "Lady Madonna" promo video.
-So if you watch said music video, the song the band is performing is actually this one.
-According to acquaintances, it also marks one of the last times that the Beatles were all on board and cheerfully enthusiastic in the studio, before (The White Album) sessions later in the year began a long process of tension within the band's dynamic.
+So if you watch said music video, the song which the band is performing is actually this one.
+According to acquaintances, it also marks one of the last times that the band were all on board and cheerfully enthusiastic in the studio, before The Beatles (The White Album) sessions later in the year began a period of tension within the band's dynamic.
 "Bulldog" was released on the Yellow Submarine soundtrack and is easily the best thing on it.
-The piano/guitar riff is one of the greatest by any band and along with "Silly Love Songs", this is the most impressive bass playing of Paul McCartney's entire career.
+The piano/guitar riff is one of the greatest by any band, and along with "Silly Love Songs", this is the most impressive bass playing of Paul McCartney's entire career.

 12. This Boy